Modelling workbench

-I’m an ex-engineer and ex-project manager with a lifelong passion for flying and ship modelling.
+Hello, I’m Steve Duckworth, a retired structural engineer and project manager with a lifelong passion for flying and, for the past 30 years, ship modelling.

-I’ve always made things, I built a car and an aeroplane, you can see pictures of them on my Flickr site.
-I held a pilot’s license for 40 years but no longer fly, arthritis caught up with me in the end.
+I’ve spent my life making things.
+Over the years, I built a car, an aeroplane and a house, you can see pictures of them on my Flickr site.
+I also held a pilot’s license for 40 years but no longer fly, arthritis caught up with me in the end.

 1:48th scale is unique in many ways.

-To me, the most important being that it is the smallest scale where you can reproduce rivet detail exactly.
-The problem is, of course, that ships are rather large things, and so 1:48th limits to a practical extent the range of vessels that can be accommodated in a workshop and find a home thereafter.
-Still, I’ve pushed my luck with that one a few times.
+To me, the most important being that it is the smallest scale where you can reproduce rivet detail (also) exactly.
+The problem is, of course, that ships are rather large things and so 1:48th limits, to a practical extent, the range of vessels that can be accommodated in a workshop and find a home thereafter.

-No offence to modellers who make up kits or change them, they can produce miniature works of art, but I don’t see the point myself.
+I mean no offence to modellers who make up kits or change them, they produce amazing miniature works of art, but I don’t see the point myself.
 You are starting with someone else’s mistakes and compromises.
 In my models, the mistakes and the compromises are all my own.
-I also happen to like making hulls.
+I enjoy technical drawing and also happen to like making hulls.
 Sanding a hull gives you an insight into the mind of the designer that no amount of staring at drawings can compete with.
-Where possible, I like to start with original drawings not model plans (other people’s errors etc).
+Where possible, I always try to start with original drawings not model plans (other people’s errors etc).

 For materials, I try to stick to the principle, if it was metal, make the model piece from metal, if wood then wood.
 In the past few years I’ve encompassed 3D printing, really the combination of detail and my increasingly inflexible fingers have persuaded me that if the technology had existed 100 years ago, they would have used it.

-I also provide a full description of my all builds on Britmodeller.com if you would like to follow the progress of current projects.
-I urge you to join this helpful and friendly association.
+I also provide a detailed description of my all builds on Britmodeller.com.
+If you would like to follow the progress of my current projects, I urge you to join this helpful and friendly community.

-So that’s me, a passionate ship modeller and maritime researcher, I hope you will find something of interest here.
+So that’s me, now in retirement, a passionate ship modeller and maritime researcher.
+I hope you will find something of interest here.
+If you would like any more information on any aspect covered here, please just get in touch and I will be very happy to try to help.

 4